rj00a/evenio/README.md

 - Structural changes to the world (such as entity despawning, component additions/removals, etc.) are mediated by events, allowing systems to hook into their occurrence.
 - _Targeted events_ enable systems to efficiently filter events based on queries.
 - Component types, event types, and systems are identified with generational indices, allowing them to be added and removed dynamically.
+- Execute systems in parallel with [Rayon].
-- The interface to the library does not rely on Rust's type system. `evenio` should also be usable in dynamic contexts such as scripting languages or plugins.
+- Core of the library does not depend on Rust's type system.
-- A small set of dependencies and `no_std` support.
+- `no_std` support.

 Features such as inter-system parallelism and event batching are planned but not yet implemented.